 It seems that some athletes are born to play the game of baseball, and Josh Hamilton is one of them.
 During his growing up years in North Carolina, Hamilton was a Little League champ and a star outfielder for his high school team.
-He was a local legend – a gifted player with a powerful pitch, and a first choice draft pick before he graduated high school.
+He was a local legend – a gifted player with a powerful pitch, and a first choice draft picks before he graduated high school.
 Those who knew him during those years say he was entirely focused on the game, never experimenting with tobacco, drugs or alcohol.
 Unfortunately, addiction got in the way, as it does all too often.

 Troubles began while the young athlete was still in the minor leagues.
-Hamilton, who had already caught the attention of the big leagues, was traveling with his parents when they were T-boned by a dump truck on their way to rookie level league in West Virginia, prior to the 2001 season.
+Hamilton, who had already caught the attention of the big leagues, was traveling with his parents when they were T-boned by a dump truck on their way to the rookie-level league in West Virginia, prior to the 2001 season.
 His mother was driving.
 All three were injured, and his parents had to return to North Carolina to recuperate.
 With too much money and too much time alone, Hamilton began hanging with a bad crowd, marking his entry to the world of drugs and alcohol.

-Suspensions, Reinstatements and Relapses
+Suspensions, Reinstatements, and Relapses

 Hamilton played only 27 games during the 2001 season, and ended up on the disabled list, primarily from back injuries stemming from the accident.
 This period also marks Hamilton’s first attempt at rehab, after the Devil Rays spotted noticeable changes in the young player.
-A stint at the Betty Ford clinic lasted barely more than a week and marked a cycle of failed attempts at recovery interspersed with suspensions, reinstatements and relapses.
+A stint at the Betty Ford clinic lasted barely more than a week and marked a cycle of failed attempts at recovery interspersed with suspensions, reinstatements, and relapses.

 It appeared, however, that things were looking up, and Hamilton had reportedly been clean for five months when he married his former classmate in 2004.
 Unfortunately, the couple separated and a restraining order was placed against Hamilton by the end of 2005.
 The same year, he was arrested for damaging a friend’s truck, followed by more suspensions.